rebeccahongsf/react-moviedb/README.md

 # MovieDB

 ## Description
-This is a movie database created with React using [the MovieDB](https://www.themoviedb.org/).
+This is a movie database created with React using [theMovieDB](https://www.themoviedb.org/).

 ## Contributing
 Not currently open to contributions